OH1KK/mirabox/README.md

 Python-based controller for the Mirabox Mbox-N4 / StreamDock N1 device.

-This code includes part of StreamDock-Device-SDK which is available https://github.com/MiraboxSpace/StreamDock-Device-SDK/

 Supports:
 - Button short-press executes configured commands
 - Long-press on buttons 1–10 jumps directly to set 1–10